webdevops/php-docker-boilerplate/README.md

 - MySQL, MariaDB or PerconaDB
 - Solr
 - Elasticsearch (without configuration)
+- maybe more later...

 This Docker boilerplate based on the best practises and don't use too much magic.
 Configuration of each docker container is availabe in the docker/ directory - feel free to customize.

-This boilerplate can also be used for any other web project eg. TYPO3 NEOS, Symfony, Magento and more.
+This boilerplate can also be used for any other web project eg. Symfony, Magento and more.
 Just customize the makefile for your needs

 Warning: Don't use this Docker containers for production - they are only for development!